School Absence Policy

 * If you have questions or concerns, please contact the school nurse at 355-0107.

-Cell phones are allowed in hallways during class change, but are not allowed in the classroom, except with the permission of the teacher.
+Cell phones are allowed in hallways during class change, but are not allowed to be used in the classroom.

 BFor the purpose of the BYOD (Bring Your Own Device) Policy, the word “devices” will include laptops, notebooks, chrome books, smart phones, iPads, tablets and e-Readers.
 Please note that Nintendo DS (and/or gaming devices with internet access) is not permissible.